 Jazz suffered this too at the hands of music critics when it first arose, and mostly due to racism.
 However, over the decades it's broken out of the ghetto, and is even taught in schools alongside classical.

 This is the reason why many Hollywood filmmakers in general choose to cast mostly white actors when remaking foreign films.
-However, many people have criticized this, calling the practice "racebending" and pushing for a more diverse cast.
+However, many people have criticized this, calling the practice "racebending" or "whitewashing" and pushing for a more diverse cast.

 Issa Rae, the creator of Misadventures Of Awkward Black Girl, discusses this in this interview.
 She says that the show couldn't exist without the Internet because TV has a very strict notion of how a black character should act, which is why ABG won't become a network TV show anytime soon.

 "In one meeting, during the first ten seconds, this guy said, "The show is pretty funny.
 This is about a typical black woman with her black women problems."
 And then said big names were necessary to make it to television."

 Al Simmons was black, but Spawn was still the most popular comic book series of the 1990s.
 Note, however, that due to his full-body costume (not to mention being disfigured), Spawn's ethnicity wasn't immediately evident.

 Chew has been a very strong seller for Image Comics and a bit of a mainstream comic hit, with an Asian American protagonist.

 Static from the Milestone comic line.
 He was easily the company's most successful character before being integrated into DC.
 Though he is largely unused by DC Comics, he still has a large fan following due to his humor, charisma, and relatability.
 His animated series, Static Shock, was also a large hit at the time.

 The 2014 Ms. Marvel stars Kamala Khan, a Muslim, Pakistani-American female and has been highly successful, thus breaking out of this and the Girl-Show Ghetto.

 Samuel L. Jackson is notably a modern pop cultural icon, although this may have less to do with race and more to do with sheer muthafuckin' charisma and the massive amount of films he's in.